astuff/pacmod_dbc/user_can_protocol.md

 ## CAN Message Availability

 Each vehicle has a subset of available CAN messages.
-The DBC specifies the availability of each message.
+The file vehicle_associations.xml specifies the availability of each message.